 Seattle University is one of the country's best institutions for undergraduate education, according to The Princeton Review’s annual college guide, The Best 378 Colleges.
 Only about 15 percent of America’s 2,500 four-year colleges and just three colleges outside the U.S. are profiled in the book, a leading go-to guide for prospective students and their parents.

 Albers School of Business and Economics ranks #1 in the nation in macroeconomics by Bloomberg Businessweek.
 Albers is #3 in the nation among the best undergraduate business schools for sustainability.
 Bloomberg Businessweek gave SU the high sustainability ranking based on student responses about the university’s sustainability efforts.
 In other 2014 Bloomberg rankings, Albers is #2 in the Northwest, #7 in the West and is in the top 35 among private business schools in the U.S. Albers faculty received an A+ rating for teaching.

-Consulted by millions of prospective students and their families, this selective guide considered 2,200 four-year colleges in the U.S., Canada and Great Britain before choosing just 300 institutions—the top 14%—to be included and Seattle University is among them.
+Hip, straightforward and consulted by millions of future students and their families, this selective guide considered 2,200 four-year colleges in the U.S., Canada and Great Britain before choosing just 300 institutions—the top 14%—to be included and Seattle University is among them.
+The guide is compiled by former New York Times education editor Edward Fiske, a leading independent voice in college admissions.

 Colleges of Distinction, a college guide that takes into account the success of graduates, the quality of teaching, graduation rates, class size and campus atmosphere, features Seattle University in its latest edition.
 High school college counselors nominate colleges and universities for inclusion in the national guide.
 Fewer than half of those considered are selected to be in the guide.

 Seattle University ranked #1 among private universities nationwide for increasing graduation rates and closing gaps between Hispanic and Caucasian students.
 The report came from The Education Trust, which also ranked Seattle University #2 for increasing the overall graduation rate of Hispanic students by 31.7 percent during a six-year period (2004-10).
 Seattle University is the only private school in Washington state among the top 25 with increased Hispanic graduation rates and the only Jesuit school in the nation to make the list.